 ISPP will enrol students whose educational needs can be met by the school.
 Depending on the grade level, students requiring additional support for developing their English skills may be placed into an English as an Additional Language (EAL) programme.
 Students will exit the EAL program once they demonstrate grade-level proficiency in the four skill areas: listening, speaking, reading and writing.

 We value children’s individual growth and development and do our best to provide all students with the type of support that ensures their success.
-Learning support services are provided for students with mild learning difficulties who need support to succeed in the mainstream class.
+ISPP has Phnom Penh’s most comprehensive student support team, including an in-house speech therapist and a school psychologist.
+Our services are provided for students with moderate learning difficulties who need support to succeed in the mainstream class.
 Our programme is flexible and based on the particular needs of the students.
 Support may take on a variety of forms: one-on-one, small group or in-class.

 During the admissions process, parents must disclose all information and documentation relating to their child’s ability to successfully learn in a mainstream classroom.
-We review each student’s case individually to determine if our school can help them to succeed.
+We review each student’s case individually to determine if our school can help them to succeed and we aim to be as inclusive as possible for children with diverse needs.

 Students who have emotional or social needs may also receive support or may be referred to an outside agency depending on the individual’s need.
 Please note that therapeutic services are limited in Cambodia.